International School of Kuala Lumpur: History

 ISKL was first situated in an old palace on Jalan Maxwell in the Kenny Hills area, before being granted a 2.6 ha parcel of land in Jalan Kerja Ayer Lama, Ampang Jaya in 1976.
 In 1992, the Melawati campus opened to accommodate the Elementary School and the Ampang campus became the home of the Middle and High School.
 In March 1995, the High School moved to a new wing of the Ampang campus.

 ISKL moved to a 26 acre site on Ampang Hilir in 2018.

 Media coverage

-As a large and well known international school in Malaysia, ISKL is often in the news.
+As a large and well known international school in Malaysia, ISKL is often in the news, including a May 2026 report of being invited to the Nord Anglia Education's global network of schools and a June 2019 feature of ISKL's head of school, Rami Madani.

 In terms of private school fees in Malaysia, ISKL is often interviewed or referenced, in part because it is one of the country's most expensive schools.

 In terms of the school's charity work, an example is its outreach to poorer children in Klang Valley.

 The school is also in the news for its scholarships for Malaysian students, alumni relations, and awards.
 ISKL's High school principal, Jeff Farrington, was recently named the Principal of the Year for 2021.
 The award is sponsored by the NASSP, in affiliation with the U.S. Department of State Office of Overseas Schools.